Scalingo/scalingo-ruby-api/README.md

   # These headers will be added to every request.
 Individual methods may override them.
   # This should be a hash or a callable object that returns a hash.
   config.additional_headers = {}

+  # Raise an exception when the bearer token in use is supposed to be invalid
+  config.raise_on_expired_token = false
 end
 ```